m-ld/m-ld-website/src/topics/architecture.md

 All clones of the data can accept reads and writes with no waits for other clones (consensus- and lock-free).
-Atomic read and write transactions are effected via a JSON API, which is presented suitably for the clone engine environment.
-Communication between clones is via a pluggable publish-subscribe messaging layer, for example MQTT.
+Atomic read and write transactions are effected via a JSON API.
+Communication between clones is via a pluggable messaging layer, for which several implementations are provided.

 The data may at any moment differ between clones, but in the absence of any writes and with a live connection, then all clones will converge on some state.